 Lawyers and judges will seek a medical report to allow them to value your claim.
 Your case will be compared to similar past cases and use the level of damages awarded as guidance for your claim.
-The Judicial Studies Board which provides training and instruction for all judges in England and Wales also periodically issues guidelines for the assessment of general damages in personal injury cases.
+The Judicial College which provides training and instruction for all judges in England and Wales also periodically issues guidelines for the assessment of general damages in personal injury cases.
 These figures are used in our trusted claims calculator.

-If a court feels that you are partly responsible for a personal injury they will reduce the general damages you receive.
+If a court feels that you are partly responsible for a personal injury they may reduce the general damages you receive.
 For example, if you weren’t wearing a seatbelt in a road traffic injury or if you didn’t follow the correct safety procedures in your workplace.

 Can I make a claim?

 To make a personal injury claim you must either be at least 18 years old or have a family member or friend who is aged over 18 and prepared to speak on your behalf as your ‘litigation friend.’